Small farmlette with mountain view waiting for you with work remotely satellite internet.

 Our house is 800 square feet.
 We have a large covered deck to the east and south with a porch swing, rocking chairs, sitting and eating areas.
 Our half mile of gravel road has several houses on it.

 Your accommodations are a small guest suite: queen bed, some dresser and closet space, and a small private bathroom with shower.
 Internet speeds are about 10 down and 3 up for satellite.
 We also have DSL.
 There is no cell signal.
 There is a land line and i s works on wifi.
 I don't know about other s.

 Our property is completely non smoking.

 Nearby: Nantahala National Forest, Great Smoky Mountain National Park, Qualla Boundary (Eastern Band of Cherokee), Appalachian and Bartram Trails, gem mining, trout fishing, waterfalls, natural waterslides and swimming holes, bike trails, greenway, fishing, boating, golf, birding, wildflowering, white watering.
 Nature photo ops abound.
-Grocery stores, Wal-Mart, library, bookstores, coffee shops, live theater, cinema, breweries.
+Grocery stores, Wal-Mart, library, super cozy bookstore, coffee shops, live theater, cinema, breweries.
 Local transit will come to the house with a day's notice.
 Asheville is 80 minutes away, Atlanta 3 hours.
 We have a folder of things to do in the area, such as visit the Museum of the American House Cat.
 During the summer, there are weekly outdoor concerts and occasional festivals.